mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/DEMO.md

 ### Reverse

-Simulates a problem with the vehicle putting iteself into reverse when
+Simulates a problem with the vehicle putting iteself into reverse even though
-it was given a forward motion from the local planner.
-Tests ability of
+it was given forward motion from the local planner.
+Tests ability of the
-the controllers to recover from suddenly being put into reverse while still
+controllers to recover from suddenly being put into reverse while still
 receiving the forward waypoint stream for position.
 The negative of
 velocity control signal triggers reverse.
 The Stanley controller uses
 the RRP (Rear Reference Point) instead of the FRP (Front Reference Point)